 By the way, the podcast guest was Michael Goran, PhD, an expert in childhood obesity and diabetes.

-It sounds like it will be a fascinating read, and a really helpful resource for anyone who doesn’t want their kids to get addicted to sugar or other sweeteners (hopefully that’s everyone). 🙂
+He’s also the author of a new book called Sugarproof , which looks like a great resource for anyone who doesn’t want their kids to get addicted to sugar or other sweeteners (hopefully that’s everyone). 🙂

 Cooking with Sucralose